5 Postcard Mailing Tips

 4. Postcard Design Matters

 Professional graphic design puts you ahead of the curve.
 Have your postcard designed by someone who knows what they are doing.
 Use strong, clear high resolution photos and bold offers.
 Design is not an area to cut corners.
 This postcard will define your brand to a new audience.
 You don’t want people to think you are the “schlocky” company.
 Cell phone camera are terrific these days and you can take wonderful photos.
-Most importantly, check your settings.
+Most importantly, check your settings and be sure your artwork allows correct bleed.
 And remember to consider whether you want to use a horizontal photo or a vertical one.Postcard Printing

 5. Postcard Mailings Don’t Do The Selling.
 You Do.